• Home / News / New Visa and Health Insurance Laws

 The New Health Care and Visa Law

-Presidential Decree No. 111, signed by President Lenin Moreno, includes the Regulation of Human Mobility Act, essentially a new outline of visa requirements for tourists and "Old Town of Quito" by Simon Matzinger is licensed under CCBY2.0foreigners coming to the country.
+Presidential Decree No. 111, signed by President Lenin Moreno, includes the Regulation of Human Mobility Act, essentially a new outline of visa requirements for tourists and foreigners coming to the country.
 Visa laws change frequently in Ecuador, so it’s vitally important to read the most recent visa information before planning a trip to scout properties or embarking on your big move down south.
 A great overview of this new law and all of the new visa requirements (in English!) can be found here.

 Tourist Visa Vs. Resident Visa